Build in-app messages

 Text

-A text component represents any text in your message—headings, body, footers, etc. Use $properties.<variableName> to add a customizable variable to your message. when someone uses your message in a campaign or broadcast workflow, they’ll see a field called <variableName> that they can personalize for your audience.
+A text component represents any text in your message—headings, body, footers, etc. Use $properties.<variableName> to add a customizable variable to your message.
+When someone uses your message in a campaign or broadcast workflow, they’ll see a field called <variableName> that they can personalize for your audience.

 Press to expose options to style your text.